 Update 26th July 2019:

 Even girls get called creepy sometimes, so don’t feel like you’re alone.
-Here’s a conversation my girlfriend had with another girl:
+Here’s a conversation my girlfriend had with another girl (my girlfriend is in grey):